 \section{Complementary Results}

 In this Section we provide complementary results and the corresponding proofs.
-The next result provides the equivalent bound of Lemma \ref{thm:recur_solution_nonconvex} for convex losses. \begin{lemma}[ZoSS Stability \textbf{Convex Loss}] Assume that the loss function $f(\cdot, z)$ is $L$-Lipschitz, convex and $\beta$-smooth for all $z\in \mc{Z}$.
+The next result provides the equivalent bound of Lemma \ref{thm:recur_solution_nonconvex} for convex losses. \begin{lemma}[ZoSS Stability \textbf{Convex Loss}] Let the loss function $f(\cdot, z)$ be $L$-Lipschitz, convex and $\beta$-smooth for all $z\in \mc{Z}$.
 Consider the ZO-SM algorithm \eqref{eq:ZO_updates} with parameters estimates $W_T$ and $W'_T$ for all the data-sets $S,S'$ respectively (that differ in exactly one entry).
 Then the discrepancy $\delta_T \triangleq \Vert W_{T} - W'_{T} \Vert$ under the event $\mc{E}_{\delta_{t_0}}$ satisfies the following inequality,

 \end{lemma} We prove Lemma \ref{thm:recur_solution_convex} in parallel with Lemma \ref{thm:recur_solution_nonconvex} in Section \ref{SubSec_Lemmas} of the main part of the paper.